kyungjae-lee/engineers-notebook/operating-systems/operating-system-policies-for-virtual-memory.md

 #### Optimal

 * Selects for replacement the page for which the next time to reference it is the longest (farthest out).
-* This approach will result in the fewest possible page faults.
+* This approach will result in the **fewest possible page faults**.
+(Optimal!)
-* Impossible to implement in practice, because it would require the Os to have perfect knowledge of future events.
+* Impossible to implement in practice, because it would require the OS to have perfect knowledge of future events.
 * However, it does serve as a standard against which to judge-real-world algorithm.
 (Baseline for benchmarking other policies)

 #### Least Recently Used (LRU)